-At 4.5 miles, the headline Grand National race is one of the longest and most hazardous in the world – the high risk factor is what makes it famous.
-Almost every year, horses lose their lives during the three-day Grand National Festival, sustaining horrific and often fatal injuries at notorious fences such as The Chair, Becher's Brook, and Canal Turn.
-Every time that horses are forced to jump these excessively high obstacles, it puts tremendous pressure on their slender front legs, leading to broken legs, necks, and backs.
+At over 4 gruelling miles, the headline Grand National race is one of the longest and most hazardous in the world – the high-risk factor makes it famous and infamous.
+Almost every year, horses lose their lives during the three-day “festival,” sustaining horrific and often fatal injuries at notorious fences such as The Chair, Becher’s Brook, and the Canal Turn.
+When horses are forced to jump these excessively high obstacles, tremendous pressure is put on their slender front legs, leading to broken limbs, necks, and backs.

 Take Action

 By broadcasting and promoting the Grand National, ITV is complicit in animal abuse and suffering.
-Please take a stand for horses today and ask ITV Chair Sir Peter Bazalgette not to broadcast this cruel event.
+Please take a stand for horses today and ask the channel not to broadcast this cruel event.